 Do not push yourself for anything.
 If you are all set for meditation, do as much as it yields you comfort.
 Find a surrounding that seems to be peaceful enough for you and avoid unnecessary dramas around yourself.

-Music has always been a great source to motivate oneself.
+Music or strategy games have always been a great source to motivate oneself.
 Neuroscience reveals that music for meditation practice and yoga can inspire you to heal you from your past traumas and deliver an optimal attitude in yourself by relaxing your mind and improving your mood during the practice.

 - Do not strive for perfection: